Field-induced transitions from incommensurate to commensurate phases in helical antiferromagnets: Application to

-It was well established before \cite{rbfemoo1,rbfemoo2,rbfemoo3,rbfemoo4,rbfemoo5} that $\rm RbFe(MoO_4)_2$ is a layered spin-$\frac52$ triangular-lattice antiferromagnet described by model \eqref{ham0}.
-At small field, an incommensurate magnetic ordering is stabilized by weak competing inter-plane exchange interactions \cite{rbfemoofp} with ${\bf k}_0 = {\bf k}_{0i} = (1/3,1/3,q_z)$.
-The magnetic structure then becomes commensurate with ${\bf k}_0 = {\bf k}_{0c} = (1/3,1/3,1/3)$ in the in-plane field interval from $3.0$ to $3.8$~T. \cite{rbfemoo1,rbfemoo3} Values of 0.44, 0.45, and 0.458 were reported for $q_z$ in Ref.~\cite{rbfemoomult1}, Refs.~\cite{mitamura,inami}, and Ref.~\cite{rbfemoo4}, respectively.
-Then, the results of the above consideration can be applied straightforwardly to $\rm RbFe(MoO_4)_2$.
+It was well established before \cite{rbfemoo1,rbfemoo2,rbfemoo3,rbfemoo4,rbfemoo5} that $\rm RbFe(MoO_4)_2$ is a layered spin-$\frac52$ triangular-lattice antiferromagnet described by model \eqref{ham0} whose magnetic lattice is depicted in Fig.~\ref{lattice}.
+At small field, an incommensurate magnetic ordering with ${\bf k}_0 = {\bf k}_{0i} = (1/3,1/3,q_z)$ is stabilized by weak competing inter-plane exchange interactions. \cite{rbfemoofp} The magnetic structure switches from ${\bf k}_{0i}$ to ${\bf k}_0 = {\bf k}_{0c} = (1/3,1/3,1/3)$ in a small interval of the in-plane field and it remains commensurate upon further field increasing (see Fig.~\ref{qzfig}).
+However the position of the center of this interval varies significantly from $3.0$~T to $3.8$~T across different experiments. \cite{rbfemoo1,rbfemoo3,rbfemoo4} Values of 0.44, 0.45, and 0.458 were reported for $q_z$ in Ref.~\cite{rbfemoomult1}, Refs.~\cite{mitamura,inami}, and Ref.~\cite{rbfemoo4}, respectively.
+Then, the results of the above theoretical consideration can be applied to $\rm RbFe(MoO_4)_2$.

 To the best of our knowledge, a comprehensive analysis has not been carried out yet for determination of all model parameters describing $\rm RbFe(MoO_4)_2$.
-For instance, magnon spectra found by inelastic neutron scattering in Ref.~\cite{rbfemoo5} were discussed using a simplified model in which inter-plane interaction is described by only one effective exchange coupling constant.
-To reproduce the incommensurate ordering along $c$ axis, we adopt the model of the inter-plane interaction suggested in Refs.~\cite{rbfemoofp,rbfemoomult1} which involves three exchange coupling constants $J_2$, $J_a$, and $J_b$ so that $J_{{\bf k}_0}$ has the form
+For instance, magnon spectra found by inelastic neutron scattering in Ref.~\cite{rbfemoo5} were discussed using a simplified model in which inter-plane interaction is described by only one effective exchange coupling constant $J_2$ shown in Fig.~\ref{lattice} (which by itself cannot lead to the spiral).
+To reproduce the incommensurate ordering along $c$ axis, we adopt the model of the inter-plane interaction suggested in Refs.~\cite{rbfemoofp,rbfemoomult1} which involves three exchange coupling constants $J_2$, $J_a$, and $J_b$ depicted in Fig.~\ref{lattice}.
+Besides, we find below that taking into account dipolar forces which are unavoidable in real materials improves the agreement of $h_c$ with experimental findings while their influence on magnon spectra is quite small in $\rm RbFe(MoO_4)_2$.
+The Hamiltonian of dipolar interaction has the form